Priorities and Issues

 Intergovernmental Negotiating Committee on Plastic Pollution

-• As mandated by UNEP/EA.5/Res.14, which was passed during the resumed fifth session of the United Nations Environment Assembly in March 2022, an Intergovernmental Negotiating Committee (INC) was established to develop an international legally binding instrument to address plastic pollution, including in the marine environment.
-The ambition is to complete negotiations by the end of 2024.
+• Pursuant UNEP/EA.5/Res.14, adopted at the resumed fifth session of the United Nations Environment Assembly in March 2022, an Intergovernmental Negotiating Committee (INC) was established to develop an international legally binding instrument to address plastic pollution, including in the marine environment.
+While the aim to conclude negotiations was by the end of 2024, divisions over global production caps and financial mechanisms forced multiple extensions into 2025 and 2026, leaving the final treaty text still unfinalized.

 Recent Updates